Prbn/Credit-Risk-Analysis-with-Machine-Learning/README.md

 This project provides an in-depth analysis of credit risk, focusing on predicting the likelihood of loan default using machine learning models.
 It explores key financial concepts like creditors, borrowers, and types of loans, to Mathematical concepts to the implements various models including Logistic Regression, Random Forest, and Decision Trees to assess and mitigate credit risk.
 The notebook also features data visualizations to enhance understanding of the model performance and insights from the data.

-# Credit Risk Analysis

-This project explores credit risk, a critical concept in the financial industry, and provides an analysis to understand the likelihood of a borrower defaulting on a loan.
-The Jupyter Notebook uses Python to perform credit risk analysis and includes several key concepts and techniques to assess risk.

 ## Project Overview